2020PB/police-brutality/reports/Oregon.md

 A trumpet player was seen bleeding from the face during a protest early in the morning on July 27th.

-A journalist allegedly quotes him as saying that he was holding a leafblower and a trumpet about 20 feet from an officer when he was shot.
+A journalist quotes him as saying that he was holding a leafblower and a trumpet about 20 feet from an officer when he was shot.

 tags: protester, shoot, projectile